Code-Institute-Submissions/molacuizine/README.md

 ### Checkout user restrictions

-During project conception it was decided not to allow anonymous checkout and thus sign-up would be required.
-Therefore, if a user had not signed in and the checkout page was clicked on a redirect would trigger leading to the sign-up page for anonymous users only.
+As anonymous checkout was not allowed users would be requierd to sign-in for purchases.
+Therefore, if a user had not signed in and the checkout page was clicked on a redirect would trigger leading to the sign-up page.
+This redirect was for anonymous users only.

 ## TESTING